nxp-zephyr/zephyr/samples/drivers/video/capture/README.rst

 On :zephyr:board:`mimxrt1170_evk`, the OV5640 camera module should be plugged into the J2 camera connector.
 A USB cable should be connected from a host to the micro USB debug connector (J11) in order to get console output via the daplink interface.

+On :zephyr:board:`frdm_imx93`, the AP1302 camera module should be plugged into the MIPI-CSI camera connector (P6).
+A USB cable should be connected from a host to the USB Type C Debug connector (P16) in order to get console output.

 For :ref:`arduino_nicla_vision_board` there is no extra wiring required.